Arita and Imari Course

 The Kyushu Ceramic Museum (60 min.)

-The must-see exhibition “Kanbara Collection” housing an extensive collection of Koimari-yaki adorned with gorgeous decorations, which were exported to Europe from the Imari Port during the Edo era, fascinated the royalty and aristocracy of the times.
+The must-see exhibition “Kanbara Collection” houses an extensive collection of Koimari-yaki adorned with gorgeous decorations, which were exported to Europe from the Imari Port during the Edo era.
+They fascinated the royalty and aristocracy of the times.
 Spend one day at the Kyushu Ceramic Museum to become an expert on Kyushu ceramics.

-Arita's townscape is a blend of Japanese-style townhouses of white stucco and Western-style buildings, together creating a variety of sceneries.
-Take one step into a little back alley and you are immediately caught in a retro atmosphere.
+Arita's townscape is a blend of Japanese-style townhouses of white stucco and Western-style buildings, together creating a variety of scenery.
+Take one step into a little back alley and you are immediately caught in its retro atmosphere.

-Among these back streets, the one with the "Tonbai wall" made of waste from climbing kilns covered in red soil has a distinctive flavor.
+Among these back streets, the one with the "Tonbai wall" made of waste from climbing kilns covered in red soil has a distinctive look.

 China On The Park (60 min.)

-At the pottery bargain shopping spot, Jikigura, you will find special discount of imperfect products.
+At the pottery bargain shopping spot, Jikigura, you will find special discounted imperfect products.
 There is also a corner where you can try pottery painting yourself.
-Other small shops, such as "Ippai-ya" that sells sake ware, "Sometsuke-ya" with just underglazed cobalt blue ware, "Tsubo-ya"- the vase shop line up.
+Other small shops, such as "Ippai-ya" that sells sake ware, "Sometsuke-ya" with just underglazed cobalt blue ware, "Tsubo-ya"- a vase shop are all lined up.
 When you feel hungry, the Kurinto restaurant serves tasty Saga beef and seafood from the Genkai Sea in their own original ware.

 At the Meotoshi Tower where you can listen to the sound produced by fourteen wind chimes made of Imari-yaki pottery.
 The clear sound has been chosen as one of Japan's 100 most attractive soundscapes.